 Nearby Settle caters for all your needs with its quaint market square and imposing town hall surrounded by a wide variety of independent shops, a traditional theatre and swimming pool.

 Be sure to take a trip on the famous Settle to Carlisle Railway which passes over the majestic Ribblehead Viaduct - just a short distance from this Langcliffe cottage.

 With numerous attractions in the locality, such as the Dales Falconry Centre, Malham Cove, just 6 miles away, and the stunning Ingleton waterfalls, there are plenty of options to fill your days.

-Three bedrooms: 1 x double, 1 x twin, 1 x children's single (suitable for up to 12 years only).
+Three bedrooms: 1 x double, 1 x twin, 1 x single.
 Shower room with shower, basin, WC.
 Fitted kitchen with dining area and gas fire.
 Sitting room with gas fire.

 About the location